TheNoobInventor/lego-ev3-segway/README.md

 The function body is only executed towards the end of the balancing loop, where the `next()` function is used to obtain the next `drive_speed` and `steering` values yielded from the `update_action()` generator.

 #### Calibrate gyro offset

 Finally, the gyro sensor offset is calculated before stepping into the balancing loop.
 Gyroscopes are susceptible to drifting which can cause the measured rate to return a non-zero value even when the sensor is stationary.
 This non-zero value is the gyro offset and this value will need to be maintained to adjust the gyro sensor value to get more accurate readings.

 The EV3 gyro sensor has a maximum rate of rotation of `440 deg/s`.
-Before the segway starts to balance, it obtains an initial gyro offset by taking the average of `200` sensor readings, in a `for` loop, while the robot is held still in an upright position and ensuring that the difference between the updated maximum and minimum gyro rates is less than `2 deg/s`; the number `200` is the `GYRO_CALIBRATION_LOOP_COUNT` constant [initialized](#initializations) at the start of the program.
+Before the segway starts to balance, it obtains an initial gyro offset by taking the average of `200` sensor readings, in a `for` loop, while the robot is held still in an upright position.
+The calibrating loop is executed if the difference between the updated maximum and minimum gyro rates is less than `2 deg/s` after averaging the `200` sensor readings; the number `200` is the `GYRO_CALIBRATION_LOOP_COUNT` constant [initialized](#initializations) at the start of the program.

 Immediately after, the robot's 'eyes' are [awake](https://pybricks.com/ev3-micropython/media.html#pybricks.media.ev3dev.ImageFile.AWAKE), the EV3 brick led turns green and the robot starts self balancing --- a process which is explained further in the next subsection --- and ready to enter the MQTT or beacon mode.